Small Living Room Ideas

 Don’t be afraid to incorporate pattern and texture into a small space, just keep them to a minimum.
 In the absence of wild patterns and bright paint colors, adding textural elements will bring excitement and interest to a small living room.

-- Outdated wallpaper should be removed, as most home buyers will hate it.
+- Outdated wallpaper should be removed, as home buyers will hate it.
 Too much wallpaper can be overwhelming and will send buyers out the door fast!

 - Add pattern and texture to your small living room with window treatments, accessories, flooring, area rugs and light fixtures.